 For more details of above Pawnbrokers and Beijing Micro-financing entities' particulars, business activities, and the quantitative information including revenue and assets, please refer to Note 18 to the consolidated financial statements.
-For more details of the Structured Agreements, please refer to the circular of the Company dated 30 May 2014.
+For more details of the Structured Agreements, please refer to the circular of the Company dated 30 May 2014 and the announcement of the Company dated 23 October 2020.